enciie/abacus-rails-js/README.md

 # Abacus Expense Tracker Rails App

-Flatiron Rails project.
-This app is to help a user keep track of all their personal expenses.
+Abacus is a web application to keep track of all their personal expenses.
+It is a rails web application where users can create and join groups created by other members, and split expenses.

 ## Installation
 Fork and clone repo: